wan19990901/RASC/README.md

 ## Acknowledgments

-We thank all contributors and reviewers who helped improve this work.
+We thank all ARR reviewers who helped improve this work.